f8888-web/BrivMaster/IC_BrivMaster_Extra/README.md

 Ultra Stack: Normally with online stacking the party arrives, swaps to whichever of Q or E is appropriate, completes the zone, and then swaps to W. Any champions not already levelled are then levelled as stacking begins.
 This has some drawbacks - the first kill in the zone is wasted, and if levelling of important champions scuh as Melf is required it can delay their effects.
 It's also possible for an unfortunately timed attack to block the placement of a champion that was not yet levelled at all.
 'Ultra' stacking is a different approach whereby the formation swap happens when exiting the previous zone, any levelling needed starts during the transition and the zone is completed once done via Briv's ultimate attack.
 This does therefore require sufficent BUD to clear the zone; when this option is selected BrivMaster will automatically select between Ultra and normal online stacking based on BUD and the stack zone for that run.
 Important: All allowed stack zones, configured in the Route grid described above, must use the same Briv configuration (i.e. all be Q 'Jump' zones, or all be E zones, and for feat swap the relevant feat must be saved on Briv in the W formation.
 Due to switching whilst in the previous zone, Diana should be included in the W formation.

 > Author's Note: In my testing Ultra stacking is superior to normal stacking, but your mileage may vary.
-Particularly at lower general levels of items accross the farm team, blessings, etc, your BUD may not be high enough for it to activate very often
+Particularly at lower general levels of items across the farm team, blessings, etc, your BUD may not be high enough for it to activate very often

 ### Offline Settings
 Platform Login: When a stacking restart is needed BrivMaster will restart the game early and hold it after platform login, in order to be as consistent as possible.
 IC requires 15s to elapse between the save when closing and the game login when restarting to trigger offline progress, therefore the upper bound for this value is 15000ms.
 As some time elapses between platform login and game login it should be possible to reduce this somewhat; slower PCs will be able to reduce it further to compensate.